 Practical guidelines for establishing fringe communities and field margins

 Based on our project results, we made recommendations for planning, implementation, and management of fringe communities and field margins.
-A comprehensive description (in German language) can be found in Kirmer et al. (2014); a more general guideline to establish flower-rich structures in urban and rural areas can be found in Kirmer et al. (2019).
+A guideline to establish flower-rich structures in urban and rural areas can be found in Kirmer et al. (2019).

 1. Soil preparation: Establishment success of sown species in grass margins generally increases with greater disturbance.
 Soil preparation may be accomplished by tilling, grubbing or plowing followed by harrowing to produce a fine seed bed.

 2. Sowing time: Late summer sowing (late August to mid-September), shortly before the rainy season starts is most successful.
 Spring sowing (early March to mid-April) is possible, but risky in years with spring drought.
 Seed of wild plants require at least 2-3 weeks of moist weather conditions for germination.

 3. Sowing method: Drill seeding followed by rolling is recommended.
 Seeds should be dropped on the soil surface and not covered as most wild species require light for germination.

 4. Sowing density: A maximum of 2 g/m² sowing density is recommended.
 Filler material (e.g. bruised grain) at rates of 10-20 g/m² may be required to improve seed distribution.